mvalado/test-SSL/README.md

 # test-SSL
-SSL test running with simulator for the 1st urucup.
+SSL code test running with simulator for the 1st urucup.
 Competition of SSL in UTEC (Riveira - Uruguay, 2023)

 code maked by group 4 (kown as muletabots), which won third place